List of Sacramento City/County cooling centers for 2017

-Everybody is going to be looking for ways to beat the upcoming heat and cooling centers are a great option.
+Everybody is looking for ways to beat the upcoming heat and cooling centers are a great option.

 Sacramento Mayor Darrell Steinberg announced a new cooling center that will be open in midtown at the Hart Senior Center on 915 27th Street.